Kahneman in Quotes and Reflections

 2024.
 Psychological Inquiry, 35(1), 3–10. https://doi.org/10.1080/1047840X.2024.2366813

-Do monetary incentives diminish social esteem?
-An empirical framework to detect crowding-out risk for prosocial behaviours
+Do monetary incentives damage social esteem?
+An empirical framework to detect crowding-out potential for prosocial behaviours

 (with Daniele Nosenzo and Silvia Sonderegger)